beyzauzun-ai/holiday-ai-agent-adk/README.md

 ## 🖇️ How it works

+This system follows a modular AI agent architecture:

 1. User input is processed by the agent
 2. ADK orchestrates reasoning and tool usage
 3. MCP connects external tools